molgenis/molgenis-ops-helm/charts/molgenis-sentry/README.md

 Configure the **Authorization callback URL** to: https://sentry.molgenis.org/

 #### Configure the Github Authentication Delegation in Sentry
-> note: Make sure you are logged in as the molgenis-jenkins user in Github.
+> note: Make sure you are logged in as the 'molgenis-jenkins' user in Github.
 This way you attach the admin user in sentry to this account.

 You need to follow the steps below.